veepionyc/VPKHeartbeatDemo/README.md

 # VPKHeartbeatDemo
-Demo app using VPKit and VPKHeartbeat frameworks
+Demo app using VPKit and VPKHeartbeat frameworks to send Adobe Video Heartbeat analyticis

+##Requirements
+`VPKit.framework 2.6.0`
+`VPKHeartbeat.framework 0.1.2`

+(included in this distribution)

+`AdobeVideoHeartbeatSDK 2.0.1`
+`AdobeMobileSDK 4.8.4`

+(install using the included Cocoapods Podfile)

 ## VPKHeartbeat